Bariatric Lift Recline Chairs

 - Leg elevation above hip height

 Every durable recliner product listed online or in stores should have details about weight capacity.
-It’s best to look for the safe lifting load and Australian standards tested.
-If the user is in the bariatric weight category, it is essential to purchasing a lift recliner that was designed to hold a bariatric weight capacity.
+It’s best to look for a safe lifting load and Australian standards tested.
+If the user is in the bariatric weight category, it is essential to purchasing a bariatric lift recliner that was designed to hold a bariatric weight capacity.
 Using a bariatric lift chair for average weight will rapidly decrease the life of the chair and potentially turn into a dangerous situation.

 Look into the materials and framework details of the chair.
 Some frame structures are welded together while others are held together with heavy, industrial nuts and bolts.
 Both types have pros and cons.
 The benefit of having a frame that is held together with bolts is that, in the event that something in the frame requires repair, the entirety of the frame wouldn’t need replacing like it would in a welded structure.